Is Nausea After Pap Smears Normal? (Updated for 2024)

 Strive to get an appointment first thing in the morning, if possible.
 It’s easier to keep your courage if you lack time to mull over your fears, and you run less risk of ending in the waiting room for a long time due to a backlog of other patients.
 If it helps you to have support, take a friend or family member with you.

 Write down your concerns before your appointment, so you don’t forget what you hope to discuss.
-If you routinely suffer adverse effects after Pap smears, ask your OB/GYN for recommendations.
+If you routinely start feeling sick after Pap smears, ask your OB/GYN for recommendations.
 They may prescribe a short-acting dose of anti-nausea or anti-anxiety medication.
 Sip some chamomile tea to calm your nerves before getting in the stirrups.

 Beating Nausea After a Pap Smear